Cais/bns-corner-logo/readme.txt

 * Changed to singleton style structure
 * Moved compatibility check to be parsed first via `register_activation_hook`
 * Moved `update_method` function into class as method
+* Moved `plugin_data` into its own method and modified variable used
-* Re-wrote comaptibility message to be more i18n compatible
+* Re-wrote compatibility message to be more i18n compatible

 = 2.0 =
 * Released August 2015